A Peek Into The Markets: US Stock Futures Gain Ahead Of Economic Data

 Pre-open movers

-Oil prices traded lower as Brent crude futures fell 1.4% to trade at $62.83 per barrel, while US WTI crude futures fell 1.2% to trade at $57.95 a barrel.
+Oil prices traded mostly flat as Brent crude futures fell 0.2% to trade at $61.61 per barrel, while US WTI crude futures rose 0.1% to trade at $56.45 a barrel.
+The Baker Hughes North American rig count report for the latest week is schedule for release at 1:00 p.m.
+ET.

 A Peek Into Global Markets

-European markets were higher today, with the Spanish Ibex Index rising 0.4%, STOXX Europe 600 Index climbing 0.2% and German DAX 30 index gained 0.1%.
-The UK's FTSE index was trading lower by 0.2%, while French CAC 40 Index rose 0.2%.
+European markets were higher today, with the Spanish Ibex Index rising 0.6%, STOXX Europe 600 Index gaining 0.5% and German DAX 30 index rising 0.8%.
+The UK's FTSE index was trading higher by 1.2%, while French CAC 40 Index rose 0.3%.

 Broker Recommendation

-Analysts at Goldman Sachs upgraded Wynn Resorts, Limited (NASDAQ: WYNN) from Neutral to Buy and raised the price target from $140 to $155.
+Analysts at Citigroup downgraded H.B.
+Fuller Company (NYSE: FUL) from Neutral to Sell and lowered the price target from $48 to $41.

 Breaking News

-- BlackBerry Ltd (NYSE: BB) reported upbeat earnings for its second quarter, while sales missed views.
+- Micron Technology, Inc. (NASDAQ: MU) reported upbeat results for its fourth quarter.
+The company guided to first-quarter adjusted EPS of 39-53 cents and sales of $4.8-$5.2 billion.

-- AutoZone, Inc. (NYSE: AZO) reported weaker-than-expected earnings for its fourth quarter.
+- Vail Resorts, Inc. (NYSE: MTN) reported better-than-expected results for its fourth quarter on Thursday.

-- CarMax, Inc (NYSE: KMX) reported better-than-expected results for its second quarter.
+- Global Ship Lease, Inc. (NYSE: GSL) priced upsized 6.6 million share public offering of class A common shares at $7.25 per share.

-- Vereit Inc (NYSE: VER) reported a 71 million share common stock offering.
+- Progress Software Corp (NASDAQ: PRGS) reported stronger-than-expected earnings for its third quarter and raised its quarterly dividend from $0.15 to $0.16.
+However, the company issued weak sales forecast for FY19.

 Posted-In: A Peek Into The MarketsEarnings News Eurozone Futures Global Pre-Market Outlook Markets